movalex/BMD_requests/README.md

 33. Here's a great Fusion [UI tweak](https://twitter.com/Fifty_5o/status/1191060578158166017) by [@Fifty_5o](https://twitter.com/Fifty_5o) to take into considereation ![](https://i.imgur.com/0UmaUsV.jpg)
 34. Sticky notes should not have be highlighted on mouse hover.
 This will prevent unnecessary flow blinking.
 Sometimes notes are used as Underlays, since the text in the note is visible from any zoom size.
 This color blinking prevents Notes to be used the usual way in Fusion 16.
 Example: [blinking in Fusion 16](https://p27.f0.n0.cdn.getcloudapp.com/items/jkunJnKm/Screen+Recording+2019-12-10+at+02.14.56.72+PM.gif?v=d70c3e8a2fe51b31a9e71f00e2118136), [correct behavior in Fusion 9](https://p27.f0.n0.cdn.getcloudapp.com/items/yAuLoLZd/Screen+Recording+2019-12-10+at+02.20.33.88+PM.gif?v=d562c0fe92f59bd0a429754bd1114434)
 35. Sticky Notes should be able to be recolored.
 Currently Set color option is `Clear color` only.
-36. Timeline ruler can be hidden by the Ease In / Ease Out controls in Spline editor.

 Other feature requests: